Alexa von Tobel: Early life, education and family

 Von Tobel is from Jacksonville, Florida.
-Her mother, a nurse practitioner, Darlene Marie von Tobel and her father the late Dr. Harry M. Von Tobel, worked in a private practice specializing as a developmental pediatrician.Von Tobel received a B.A. in Psychology at Harvard College.
-Alexa von Tobel is married to Michael Ryan Jr., they both met at Harvard.
-The couple has 3 children, born in 2015, 2018 and 2019.
+Her mother, Darlene Marie von Tobel, is a nurse practitioner and her father, the late Dr. Harry M. Von Tobel, worked in a private practice specializing as a developmental pediatrician.
+Von Tobel received a B.A. in psychology from Harvard College.
+She is married to Michael Ryan Jr.; they met at Harvard.
+The couple has three children.

 Career

-After graduation, she worked as a trader at Morgan Stanley before leaving to be the Head of Business Development at Drop.io, which was acquired by Facebook.
+After graduation, she worked as a trader at Morgan Stanley before leaving to be the Head of Business Development at Drop.io.

 Von Tobel came up with the idea for LearnVest in 2006 while working at Morgan Stanley when she realized she and most other people had never had any formal education about how to manage their personal finances.
 In April 2009, Von Tobel closed a $4.5 million series A round of funding led by Accel Partners.
-Learnvest raised a total of $72 million whilst a private company, from investors including Accel Partners, American Express Ventures and Northwestern Mutual Capital.
+LearnVest raised a total of $72 million while a private company, from investors including Accel Partners, American Express Ventures and Northwestern Mutual Capital.

 On March 25, 2015, Northwestern Mutual Life Insurance Co., based in Milwaukee, announced it would acquire LearnVest for a reported price of $375 million.
-LearnVest continued to operate as a separate unit under founder and Chief Executive von Tobel.
+After LearnVest’s acquisition, Alexa became Northwestern Mutual's first-ever Chief Digital Officer, leading product and technology strategy as the company achieved $35 billion in annual revenue.
+She later became Chief Innovation Officer, overseeing Northwestern Mutual’s venture arm.

 In 2019, Von Tobel launched a new early stage venture capital fund, Inspired Capital, along with Penny Pritzker.
-Inspired Capital's first fund was $200M.
+Inspired Capital's latest fund totaled $330 million, bringing the firm's commitments to nearly $1 billion.

 Awards and recognition

-Von Tobel has been included in lists like Business Insider's 2010 "Silicon Alley 100," Inc. Magazine's "30 under 30: The Top Young Entrepreneurs of 2010," “Women to Watch” by Forbes, “18 Women Changing the World” in Marie Claire, and BusinessWeek's annual list of “Best Young Tech Entrepreneurs.”
+She has been honored with numerous recognitions including: a Forbes magazine cover story, Fortune’s 40 Under 40, Fortune’s Most Powerful Women, Inc. Magazine’s 30 Under 30, and World Economic Forum’s Young Global Leader.
+Alexa is a member of the 2016 Class of Henry Crown Fellows and an inaugural member of President Obama’s Ambassadors for Global Entrepreneurship.
+Additionally, Von Tobel has been included in lists like Business Insider's 2010 "Silicon Valley 100," “Women to Watch” by Forbes, “18 Women Changing the World” in Marie Claire, and BusinessWeek's annual list of “Best Young Tech Entrepreneurs.”
 In 2012, she was selected as a Fortune "Most Powerful Women Entrepreneur" and named a scholar at the Aspen Ideas Festival.